boshi-an/boshi-an.github.io/README.md

-I am a three-year undergraduate student in Turing class at the School of Computer Science, Peking University and a research intern at Beijing Institute for General Artificial Intelligence (BIGAI), working with Prof. Hao Dong and Prof. Yaodong Yang.
-I also had the privilege of working closely with Prof. He Wang.
+I am boshi-an, currently a senior student at Peking University, Turing Class.
+I've worked with professor Hao Dong and Yaodong Yang closely on robotic manipulation.
+I've joined professor Alexander Mathis at EPFL for summer research in 2023.